dvdbng/mqtt-ws/README.md

     }

 The `mqtt` section specifies the MQTT connection parameters - `host` and `port`, and the `websocket` section is configuration information passed to the `ws` module.

+## Logging
+Logging is done via [log4js](https://github.com/nomiddlename/log4js-node).
+Configuration for it may be added in the configuration file under key "log4js"; see the example in the `example` folder.
+By default, everything logs to the console.